 Don’t be distracted by anything else.
 Turn the TV off, ignore the phone.
 Choose a time when you’re both relaxed.

-Keep things short, and say what’s on your mind.
-The less you beat around the bush, the faster this will be over.
+Keep the introduction short, and say what’s on your mind.
+The less you beat around the bush, the sooner you’ll know how she feels about it.

 “I love the sex that we have” (positive statement 1)